DrVicki/react18-notes-app/README.md

 cd notes
 npm start
 ```
-After this, we open our newly created react app on our favorite code editor,
+After this, we open our newly created react app on our favorite code editor.

 ## Creating the Page